github/docs/content/actions/using-containerized-services/creating-redis-service-containers.md

 // Sets the key "octocat" to a value of "Mona the octocat" redisClient.set("octocat", "Mona the Octocat", function (err, reply) { console.log("Reply: " + reply) });
-// Sets a key to "octocat", field to "species", and "value" to "Cat and Octopus" redisClient.hset("species", "octocat", "Cat and Octopus", function (err, reply) { console.log("Reply: " + reply) });
+// Sets a key to "species", field to "octocat", and "value" to "Cat and Octopus" redisClient.hset("species", "octocat", "Cat and Octopus", function (err, reply) { console.log("Reply: " + reply) });
-// Sets a key to "octocat", field to "species", and "value" to "Dinosaur and Octopus" redisClient.hset("species", "dinotocat", "Dinosaur and Octopus", function (err, reply) { console.log("Reply: " + reply) });
+// Sets a key to "species", field to "dinotocat", and "value" to "Dinosaur and Octopus" redisClient.hset("species", "dinotocat", "Dinosaur and Octopus", function (err, reply) { console.log("Reply: " + reply) });
-// Sets a key to "octocat", field to "species", and "value" to "Cat and Robot" redisClient.hset(["species", "robotocat", "Cat and Robot"], function (err, reply) { console.log("Reply: " + reply) });
+// Sets a key to "species", field to "robotocat", and "value" to "Cat and Robot" redisClient.hset(["species", "robotocat", "Cat and Robot"], function (err, reply) { console.log("Reply: " + reply) });

 // Gets all fields in "species" key